Innocent-R/complex-nasa/README.md

 Project: Complex NASA API

-This complex NASA API consists of the weather api and also api that has NASA data.
-It shows the facility information, weather and the location
+This project integrates multiple NASA APIs, including a weather API and a data API, to display facility information, weather conditions, and location details.

 How It's Made:
 Tech used: HTML, CSS, and JavaScript